Vizioz/Paletton-Picker/docs/index.md

 This can be especially useful for document types where we want colors to change often or be customizable.

-It is extremely simple for editors to change the color pattern, while it requests only a minimum configuration from developers to set up the available color templates.
+It makes it really simple for editors to change the color pattern, while it requests only a minimum configuration from developers to set up the available color templates.
 It will generate a series of CSS rules that can imported into any view, and then use the specific classes accordingly on any color-custom element of the view.
 The CSS rules include font color, background color and border color for main classes, as well as for other optional pseudo-elements and pseudo-classes.
 For more info, please refer to the [reference section]({{ site.baseurl }}/documentation#reference-css) of the documentation page.

 The color templates are based on [Paletton.com](https://paletton.com/).
 The templates can be configured and imported from there into the Paletton Picker data type.
 The current version of Paletton Picker only accepts the color information imported as XML.